PaddlePaddle/PaddleNLP/README_en.md

 ### Transformer API: Powerful Pre-trained Model Ecosystem

-We provide 15+ network architecture and 67 pretrained model parameters, not only including all the SOTA pretrained model like ERNIE, PLATO and SKEP released by Baidu, but also most of useful Chinese pretrained model developed by other organizations.
+We provide **15** network architecture and **67** pretrained models.
+Not only includes all the SOTA model like ERNIE, PLATO and SKEP released by Baidu, but also integrates most of high quality Chinese pretrained model developed by other organizations.

 ```python
 from paddlenlp.transformers import *